Should you use subdomains or subdirectories to store different parts of your website? And how does it affect your SEO? Let’s find out!

 There are distinct advantages to either approach.

 We ultimately decided to go with the second approach, using subdirectories.
-Next up I’ll discuss the main factors that influenced our decision.
+Next up I’ll discuss the main factors that influenced my decision.

 1. A specific focus area